Little Claus and Big Claus: Plot

 When crossing a bridge, Little Claus pretends that he plans to throw the chest into the river, but the sexton convinces him not to and offers him money.
-Little Claus accepts and returns home with two bushels filled with money.
+Little Claus accepts and returns home with two bushels of money.
+Little Claus asks to borrow a bushel measure from Big Claus, and when the measure is returned, there are several coins sticking to it, greatly surprising Big Claus.
 Big Claus asks him how he got so much money, and Little Claus tells him that this is the money he got from selling his horse's skin, but he does not tell him about the circumstances.
-Greedy, Big Claus kills and skins his own horses and tries to sell them, but as he demands two bushels filled with money for it, the tanners do not buy them and beat him instead.
+Greedy, Big Claus kills and skins his own horses and tries to sell them, but as he demands two bushels of money for it, the tanners do not buy them and beat him instead.
+Humiliated and angry, Big Claus decides to get revenge on his neighbor.

-Soon after this, Little Claus' grandmother is dead.
-Despite the fact that she was not very nice to him, he puts her in his bed as a sign of a last honour.
-At the night, Big Claus comes in and hits the dead grandmother with an axe, believing her to be Little Claus.
+Meanwhile, Little Claus' grandmother dies.
+Despite the fact that she was not very nice to him, he puts her in his bed as a sign of a last honour, while he sleeps in a chair.
+That night, Big Claus comes in and hits the dead grandmother with an axe, believing her to be Little Claus.
 Little Claus takes his dead grandmother with him in order to bury her.
 When he halts at an inn, he tells the innkeeper, who has a bad temper, that his grandmother was relaxing and that he should bring her a glass of wine, but he should shout as she was deaf.
 Believing him, the innkeeper goes to the dead grandmother with the glass.
-When she does not answer him, he hits her on the nose.
+When she does not answer him, he throws the glass at her, causing the corpse to fall from the wagon.
 Little Claus rushes outside and claims that the innkeeper killed his grandmother, showing him the hole in her head that was actually caused by the axe from the night before.
-The innkeeper offers to bury her as if she was his grandmother and also offers him bushel full of money for staying silent.
+The innkeeper offers to bury her as if she was his grandmother and also offers him a bushel of money for staying silent.